Honeymoon in Portugal

 The Estrada Nacional (National Road 2 or N2) aka Portugal’s Route 66 spans 739km and takes you through the heart of the country from Chaves in the North to Faro in the South.
 It’s a hugely popular biking route.

-The Costa Azul / Setubal peninsula’s has beaches for relaxing and mountains for hiking just a stone’s throw away from the capital.
-Explore Arrabida National Park.
+The Costa Azul / Setubal peninsula has beaches for relaxing and mountains for hiking just a stone’s throw away from the capital.
+Explore Arrábida National Park.
 Stop at the hotspot towns of Melides and Comporta and the UNESCO World Heritage town of Évora.
-The southwest part of Alentejo and Costa Vicentina is probably the wildest in Southern Europe.
+The southwest part of Alentejo and Costa Vicentina is some of the wildest in Southern Europe.

 The southern part of Portugal, known as the Algarve, is the most famous region with a lovely coastline featuring some of Europe’s most expansive and cleanest beaches.